dart-archive/dart-tutorials-samples/README.md

 -----------------

 **web/:**
 	Code samples used in the online tutorial.
-Contains sub-directories to organize the samples by target.
+Contains sub-directories to organize the samples by topic.

 **tool/:**
 	A tool that builds and deploys the gh-pages version of the apps.